pandey-ankit/WebLogic_Kubernetes_Toolkit_UI/WebLogic-Kubernetes-Toolkit-UI/create-environment/create-environment.md

 3. Enter *`test-model`* as Repository name and Access as *Public* then click *Create repository*.
     ![Repository Details](images/RepositoryDetails.png)

 4. Once your repository is ready.
-Please note down the tenancy namespace in your text editor.
+Please note down the tenancy namespace in your text file inside the text editor.
     ![Note Tenancy NameSpace](images/NoteTenancyNamespace.png)

 ## Task 3: Generate an Authentication Token

 In this task, we will generate an *Authentication Token*.
-In lab 3, we will use this authentication token to push auxiliary image into the Oracle Cloud Container Registry Repository.
+In lab 5, we will use this authentication token to push auxiliary image into the Oracle Cloud Container Registry Repository.

 1. Select the User Icon in the top right corner and then select *MyProfile*.